durden/python_science_apps/why_python.md

 - Focus on reasons not usually talked about
 - Obvious:
-    - Open source/great tools
+    - Open source/tools/(Windows/OS X/nix)
-    - Runs everywhere (Windows/OS X/*nix)
 - Works with C/C++/Fortran
-- Other VMs/platforms
+- Other VMs/platforms (IronPython/Jython)
-    - IronPython/Jython
 - Clients ask for it!
-- People are solving big problems with Python
 - Space, Weather, Model molecules
+- Lots of stuff is IO bound, not CPU

 --------------------------------------------------